 Pursuant to the Company's Long-Term Incentive Plan, each member of the Board of Directors who is not at the time of grant an employee of the Company or any subsidiary of the Company (an "Outside Director") receives an automatic grant of an option to purchase 10,000 shares of Common Stock with an exercise price per share equal to the fair market value of a share of Common Stock on the date of grant.
 The grant occurs on March 1 of each year prior to the termination of the Long-Term Incentive Plan.
 An option so granted is exercisable as to one-third of the shares on the anniversary of the date of grant on each of the three subsequent calendar years, and will expire ten years following the date of grant.
 If prior to the option's expiration or exercise the grantee ceases to be a voting member of the Board of Directors, then the portion of the option that at that time is not exercisable will expire and the portion of the option, if any, that is exercisable may be exercised during the three months after the director ceases to be a voting member of the Board of Directors.
-In 1997, the Company paid Dr. Shooter \$60,000 for services provided as Chairman of the Scientific Advisory Board.
-In addition, the Company paid Drs.
+In 1998, the Company paid Dr. Shooter \$60,000 for services provided as Chairman of the Scientific Advisory Board.
+Effective in 1999, the Scientific Advisory Board will have no permanent chair.
+In addition, in 1998 the Company paid Drs.
 Brown, Gilman, Goldstein, and Vagelos \$15,000 each as members of the Scientific Advisory Board.